 Wild Rose Park is an award-winning holiday park located in the Cumbrian Valley, overlooking the North Pennines.
 Situated in the unspoiled Eden Valley, there are vast amounts of rural beauty, perfect for those who are looking for a countryside retreat away from everyday urban life.
+The park has recently seen a huge £8 million investment with new leisure and entertainment complex benefiting from swimming pools, coffee shop, bar, restaurant, farm shop, and soft play area.

 This development offers visitors the opportunity to escape to the country and explore the breathtaking views of the surrounding areas, in particular, The Lakes and The Yorkshire Dales.
 The park is landscaped, winning the David Bellamy Gold Award for Conservation as a result.
 In addition to this, the park offers modern facilities for visitors to enjoy.
 This includes a pool, restaurant, sports facilities, a supermarket, and much more.